Self-supervised ECG Representation Learning for Emotion Recognition: Introduction

-This paper is an extension of our work \cite{sarkar2019self}, compared to which this paper additionally includes the following: \textit{a)} Two additional publicly available datasets DREAMER and WESAD are used in this paper to further investigate the benefits of our proposed self-supervised learning framework compared to fully-supervised methods; \textit{b)} The impact of different transformation tasks on the intended emotion recognition tasks are investigated in depth and presented in this paper; \textit{c)} The relationship between the difficulty of self-supervised tasks and emotion recognition is investigated; \textit{d)} The benefits of the multi-task architecture for the self-supervised transformation recognition network are compared to a single-task approach, and the results are presented; \textit{e)} We analyze and discuss the impact of different parameters associated with each of the signal transformations with respect to the network performance; \textit{f)} An analysis of the relationship between the learned representations and the depth of our proposed architecture is presented; \textit{g)} Lastly, the effect of utilizing an aggregation of multiple datasets for self-supervised training as opposed to individual datasets is investigated and presented.
+This paper is an extension of our work \cite{sarkar2019self}, compared to which this paper additionally includes the following: \textit{a)} Two additional publicly available datasets DREAMER and WESAD are used in this paper to further investigate the benefits of the self-supervised learning framework compared to fully-supervised methods; \textit{b)} The impact of different transformation tasks on the intended emotion recognition tasks are investigated in depth and presented in this paper; \textit{c)} The relationship between the difficulty of self-supervised tasks and emotion recognition is investigated; \textit{d)} The benefits of the multi-task architecture for the self-supervised transformation recognition network are compared to a single-task approach, and the results are presented; \textit{e)} We analyze and discuss the impact of different parameters associated with each of the signal transformations with respect to the network performance; \textit{f)} An analysis of the relationship between the learned representations and the depth of the proposed network is presented; \textit{g)} Lastly, the effect of utilizing an aggregation of multiple datasets for self-supervised training as opposed to individual datasets is investigated and presented.

 The rest of the paper is organized as follows.
 Section \ref{Background} discusses the background and related works on emotion recognition with ECG.
-We describe our proposed methodology in Section \ref{Methodology}.
+We describe the methodology in Section \ref{Methodology}.
 The datasets used in this paper and the experiment setup are described in Section \ref{setup}.
-Section \ref{eval} presents the performance and results of our proposed architecture.
-A thorough analysis and limitations of our proposed framework are presented in Section \ref{Discussion}.
-Section \ref{conclusion_future_work} presents the summary and our concluding remarks.
+Section \ref{eval} presents the performance and results of the proposed architecture.
+A thorough analysis and discussion on the limitations of the framework is presented in Section \ref{Discussion}.
+Section \ref{conclusion_future_work} presents the summary and concluding remarks.